Leaky Gut Diet Plan: What to Foods to Eat, Avoid for Gut Health - Dr. Axe

 Additionally, another problem with leaky gut is that it can cause malabsorption of vital minerals and nutrients, including zinc, iron and vitamin B12.

-Experts recommend that you take a leaky gut test to better identify if this may be a root cause of your symptoms and to help pinpoint potential contributing factors.
+Experts recommend that you take a leaky gut test to better identify if this may be a root cause of your symptoms and help pinpoint potential contributing factors.

 What causes leaky gut?